uvaai/pdp/python/en/installing/computer/index.md

 	checkpy -d uva-sp/sp1

-To test that your installation of `checkpy` was successful, you can test `hello.py`.
+To test whether your installation of `checkpy` was successful, you can test `hello.py`.
 If you haven't written that program yet, check out the introductory video above.
 Then execute the following command:

 	checkpy hello